 Danger Danger (1988-1992, 1995-present): a Glam Metal band from Queens, New York, New York, USA.

-anger Danger was started in 1987 by ex-Hotshot members Mike Pont (vocals), Bruno Ravel (bass; also ex-Michael Bolton) and Steve West (drums).
+tarted in 1987, Danger Danger's membership featured ex-Hotshot members Mike Pont (vocals), Bruno Ravel (bass; also ex-Michael Bolton) and Steve West (drums).
 In time the line-up recruited Ted Poley (ex-Prophet to replace the departing Mike Pont; vocals), Kasey Smith (keyboards) and Steve West (drums), with Andy Timmons (guitar) replacing Tony "Bruno" Rey who in turn was a replacement for Al Pitrelli during the recording of their 1989 self-titled debut.

 The self-titled debut album, recorded on the 'CBS' subsidiary 'Imagine', hit the US 88 mostly on the weight of the track gone single, Bang Bang, that made 49 US on its own.